aaronspring/test_website/index.md

   return 1 - rps_ML / rps_benchmark  # positive means ML better than ECMWF benchmark
 ```

-The `RPSS` is calculated globally, and aggregated in three regions: Northern extratropics (90N-30N), tropics (29N-29S) and Southern extratropics (30S-90S).
-The final score is averaged over all 2 variables, 2 steps and 3 regions.
+The final `RPSS` relevant for the prizes is calculated globally with spatial weighting and averaged over the two variables and two steps.
+For diagnostics, we host leaderboards for the two variables in three regions:
+- Northern extratropics (90N-30N)
+- Tropics (29N-29S)
+- Southern extratropics (30S-90S)
 Please find more details in the [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb).

 ## Submissions

 We expect submissions to cover all bi-weekly week 3-4 and week 5-6 forecasts issued in 2020, see [timings](#timings).
+We expect one submission netcdf file for all 53 weekly forecasts issued in 2020.
 Submission have to be gridded on a global 1.5 degree grid.

 Each submission is a netcdf file with the folloing dimension sizes and coordinates:

 ```
+>>> # in xarray
 >>> ML_forecasts.sizes # todo: add category dim
 Frozen(SortedKeysDict({'forecast_reference_time': 53, 'latitude': 121, 'longitude': 240, 'step': 2}))